cdktf/cdktf-provider-launchdarkly/docs/environment.python.md

 An array of tags used to specify which flags with those tags require approval.

-You may only set requiredApprovalTags or required, not both.
+You may only set `required_approval_tags` if `required` is not set to `true` and vice versa.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/environment#required_approval_tags Environment#required_approval_tags}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/environment#required_approval_tags Environment#required_approval_tags}

 ---